QuantZero/Simon-Game/README.md

-# Ready to play Simon Game!
+# Ready to play Simon Game?
 Replicate the patterns to pass levels.
 Highscore: Level 25